-Ever watch "reality" TV shows when people say, “I got many different businesses.
-I’m a clothing designer, bread maker, mechanic and own an accounting firm.
-I’m a boss!”
+Ever watch “reality” TV shows and they’re like, “I got many different businesses.
+I’m a clothing designer, bread maker, mechanic, and own an accounting firm.
+I’m the boss!”

 You’re not a boss.
 You’re tired and all over the place.
 Don’t be like this.
-A lot of creative people get into this by accident- being great in more than one field and think they need to capitalize on all of it.
+A lot of creative people get into this by accident.
+They’re great in more than one field and think they need to capitalize on all of it.
 You know what?
 You don’t have to.

 I did a few drawings and posted them on Instagram just to show (because if you don’t Instagram it, was it ever done in the first place?). someone sent me an email asking if I could something for them, and I politely declined.

 “Girl, but that’s money.”